ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 ### Summary

 With careful use, OITs help you to work more effectively and efficiently.
-Think about them as serious and preferable options for performing tasks.
+Think about them as sensible options for performing tasks.

 <a id="using-oits"></a>